 Ultimately, the Alternative Browser Alliance got an extra ~4,200 visits on Friday, most of them during the first few hours after the story was posted, and an extra few hundred over the weekend.
 For a site that normally gets 100-200 visits/day, that’s a big jump.
 The highest rate was 26 visits/minute, just after the story went live.
 Far less than the hundreds-to-thousands of hits per minute that some sites report, and entirely manageable for a small static page with a stylesheet and a handful of images.

-K2R, linked via my name, only pulled in about 10 hits directly from Slashdot that day, and another handful from the About page over at ABA.
+K2R, linked via my name, only pulled in about 10 hits directly from Slashdot that day, and another handful from the Alternative Browser Alliance’s About page.
 Hardly a blip, really.
 I can’t say it’s much of a surprise, since I’ve never seen much traffic from the link on my name the other times I’ve submitted stories.

 I’ll admit, I’m curious to see how the server would stand up to a more serious case of the Slashdot effect, as well as how well other pages (larger or dynamic) would hold up…but I’m not in a hurry.